karminer60/100-days-of-code/log.md

 **Thoughts** I was able to create a decent solution using the logic I mentioned in the previous day's thoughts section.
 I had to think through how to get the sum of all the values I got from iterating over the lines and each character in a line.
 I did not get the correct answer but I will continue to work on the problem!

 **Link(s) to work**: [Calculator App](https://shorturl.at/jzEU4)

+### Day 4: December 8, 2023

+**Today's Progress**: Submitted first Advent of Code challenge and got the right answer.

+**Thoughts** I fixed the solution to the first part of the first Advent of Code challenge and submitted it.
+I finally got the right answer.
+I had placed the last three lines of code in the wrong part of the solution.

+**Link(s) to work**: [Calculator App](https://shorturl.at/jzEU4)